Workplace is helping people innovate more, work faster and make connections on a truly global scale.

 "Workplace has improved the productivity of our organisation immensely."

 One particularly thorny challenge for IGBP was translating content into multiple languages.
 Using Workplace, people were able to establish and implement a system of processes to solve the problem.
-This means that global affiliates can now share content on their channels more quickly than ever before.
+Which means that global affiliates can now share content on their channels more quickly than ever before.

 Before Workplace, it was really difficult to create these kinds of efforts.
 But now it's easy.